 In the southern coastal zone of Norway, district assemblies also dealing with the coastal defence, called skipreiða or skiplagh in eastern Sweden.
 More inland in Sweden and Norway the centena thing was called herað, and besides a military organization is also dealt with other matters relevant for the community (Ødegaard 2013).
 In modern Sweden it is called härad, and in modern Norway herred.
 In the region Svealand in Sweden it was called hundari.
 Its origin therefore to deliver a band of hundred warriors (Sanmark 2017).

 From research into centena thing sites at Skåne in Sweden, we know these were generally located near old roads, in-sight of execution places, i.e. the gallows, close to but never within the premises of villages, and often on the boundaries of church parishes (Svensson 2015).
 The centena thing had mandate to decide on capital crimes, explaining the visual proximity of the gallows.
-Cash on the barrel.
+Hence, cash on the barrel.
+Because of, among other, presence of gallows on top of Donderberg hill next to Grebbeberg hill near the town of Rhenen in the Central Netherlands, we do not rule out that Grebbeberg hill might have been an old thing site too.
+Possibly even under jurisdiction of Frisian rulers for a while.
+Read our post Don’t believe everything they say about sweet Cunera for more on this topic.

 The pagus is considered the oldest building block in the ‘administrative organisation’ of Frisia.
 The pagi of early-medieval Frisia have been firmly established through historic research, and it shows that its boundaries were often defined by rivers (Nijdam 2021).
 In total sixteen pagi have been identified (De Langen & Mol 2021).
 These are from south to north along the North Sea coast the pagi: Scheldeland (i.e. mouth River Scheldt), Maasland (i.e. mouth River Meuse), Rijnland (i.e. mouth River Rhine), Kennemerland, Wieringen, Texel, Westergo, Oostergo, Hunsingo, Fivelingo, Norderland, Federgo, Eemsgo, Harlingerland, Östringen, and Rustringen.